Vickers Wellington, Roscommon, March 1943

 to have remains of wreck collected and brought to Athlone.

-The reports by local Roscommon school boy Kevin Hora in 1993/94 concluded that the aircraft serial number was "T3563", it is thought this stemmed from the crew log books, aircrew had a habit of recording only the numbers from the aircraft serials, and in this case, the number 3563 and the aircraft squadron letter T must have become transposed together.
+He, along with the crew, concluded that the aircraft serial number was "T3563", but it is thought this stemmed from the crew log books where aircrew had a habit of recording only the numbers from the aircraft serials, and in this case, the number 3563 and the aircraft squadron letter T must have become transposed together.
 The serial T3563 was never applied to an aircraft, finding itself in a 'Black out block' instead, blocks of serial numbers not used in an effort to confuse German intelligence as to the actual numbers of aircraft being built.

 Telegrams in the service file of Malcolm B Summers indicate